SysCV/qdtrack/README.md

 <img src="figures/teaser.png" width="600">

 ## Main results
-Without bells and whistles, our method outperforms the states of the art on MOT, BDD100K, Waymo, and TAO benchmarks.
+Without bells and whistles, our method outperforms the states of the art on MOT, BDD100K, Waymo, and TAO benchmarks with ResNet-50 as the base model.

 ### BDD100K test set